 - Once you make the endowment, you’ll have no financial obligation under the Ireland Golden Visa program.

 Please note that these investment options and rules are subject to change.
+For further information, please refer to our article on Invest in Ireland for Residency: IIP Investment Types.

 Get Golden Visa: Who We Are and How We Can Help You